timvisee/advent-of-code-2017/README.md

 # Advent of Code 2017
-My go on the advent of code challenge in 2017.
+My go on the advent of code challenge in 2017 (WIP).

 This project includes a runner/manager, that allows easy selection of the solution to run.

-This runner automatically reads challenge input from the appropriate files, and allows easy output saving and selection.
+This runner automatically reads challenge input from the appropriate files when available, but allows manual input if desired.

-This runner is also useful to add new solutions for challenges without much effort.
+Saving output to a file is also possible.

 ## Requirements
 - `Rust 1.20`